-This papers proposes to use a conditional GAN structure composed of BLSTM units called CSG to learn the distribution of orofacial movements conditioned on speech features.
+This paper proposes to use a conditional GAN structure, called CSG, composed of BLSTM units to learn the distribution of orofacial movements.
 The proposed CSG framework relies on adversarial training by jointly training a generator and a discriminator.
 During the adversarial training, a discriminator learns to recognize two sets of fake samples: the samples generated by the generator, and samples from uncoupled recordings from the original database where the audio does not match the lip motion sequence.
+While the first type of fake samples guides the generator to create lip motions with the correct distribution, the second type of fake samples provides more diverse training examples for the discriminator to explicitly learn the temporal relation between speech and lip motions.
+When the discriminator learns these errors, it helps the generator to improve the coupling between speech and lip motion.
 As the generator learns to create realistic sequences to fool the discriminator, our method generates realistic samples which are timely coupled with the audio.
 To the best of our knowledge, this is the first time that adversarial training is used to synthesize lip motion.
 By using conditional GAN, we effectively model the relationship between emotion, speech and orofacial movements.
+This approach does not require transcriptions as most previous studies, opening opportunities for cases where transcriptions are not available (e.g., real time applications, spontaneous dialogs, virtual meetings, and visual displays for hearing impaired individuals to enhance phone conversations).
 This framework departs from deep learning approaches used by previous studies, providing a systematic strategy to generate emotional lip sequences.

-3 Resources
+3 RESOURCES